Griffith Stadium

 Griffith Stadium stood in Washington, D.C., from 1911 to 1965, between Georgia Avenue and 5th Street (left field), and between W Street and Florida Avenue NW.

 The site was once home to a wooden baseball park.
 Built in 1891, it was called Boundary Field, or National Park after the team that played there: the Washington Senators/Nationals.
 It was destroyed by a fire in 1911.

-It was replaced by a steel and concrete structure, at first called National Park and then American League Park; it was renamed for Washington Senators owner Clark Griffith in 1923.
+It was replaced by a steel and concrete structure, at first called National Park and then American League Park; it was renamed Clark Griffith Stadium for Washington Senators owner Clark Griffith in 1923.
 The stadium was home to the American League Senators from 1911 through 1960, and to an expansion team of the same name for their first season in 1961.

 The venue hosted the All-Star Game in 1937 and 1956 and World Series games in 1924, 1925, and 1933.
-It served as home for the Negro league Homestead Grays during the 1940s, when it hosted the 1943 and 1944 Negro World Series.
-It was home to the Washington Redskins of the National Football League for 24 seasons, from the time they transferred from Boston in 1937 through the 1960 season.
+It served as home for the Negro league Homestead Grays during the 1940s, when it hosted the Negro World Series in 1943 and 1944.
+Griffith was also home to the Washington Redskins of the National Football League (NFL) for 24 seasons, from the time they transferred from Boston in 1937 through the 1960 season.

 The ballpark was demolished in 1965; the site is now occupied by Howard University Hospital.